 How do I know if my group is eligible?

-Any group who has received a grant from the Northern California Environmental Grassroots Fund within the past four years is eligible.
+Any group who has received a grant from the California Environmental Grassroots Fund within the past four years is eligible.

 What trainings are available?

 A working list of training providers and other resources are posted on our website.
 You can also go to any nonprofit related training that is important to your organization.
 Check CompassPoint if you are in the Bay Area and Nonprofit Resource Center if you are in Sacramento or Fresno.
 You can also try www.afj.org for online workshops on lobbying regulations, and check with local community foundations.
 Sessions may also be available at community colleges and adult schools.
 Some United Way chapters offer free trainings as well.